skip to main content

 AED (Automated External Defibrillators)

-• There are currently 116 AEDs throughout the UTRGV campus (Edinburg, Harlingen, Brownsville, Coastal Studies, and Rio Grande City.)
-There are several different brands and models that are used on campus.
+• There are 116 AEDs throughout the UTRGV campus (Edinburg, Harlingen, Brownsville, Coastal Studies, and Rio Grande City), and the number continues to grow.
+Several brands and models of AEDs are located throughout the institution.
 Take a look at the one nearest you!

 AEDsAED